andriniaina/andriniaina.github.io/cv/cv_en.markdown

 Maintained tools for the *Front Office*:

-* Pre-trade pricers: shows products characteristics, greeks, live market data
+* Pre-trade pricers: shows greeks, live market data for a set of given product characteristics
 * Meteor Risk Management : Distributed Grid computation (valuation, greeks, VaR) for the whole perimeter of CTY -- 8 million individual deals accross different business lines (metals, agricultural, energy, exotic and indexes) and various product types (vanilla or exotic).

 Achievements:

 * Changed or implemented new indicators (Explained PnL, theta, new date calculation rules, etc.)
-* Debugging and explaining calculation discrepancies (change in the referential, caching errors, incorrect market data, referentail changes)
+* Debugging and explaining calculation discrepancies (change in the referential, caching errors, incorrect market data, referential changes)
 * Explaining performance degradation
 * Wrote a result comparer to automate integration tests and simplify the UAT manual tests
-* Have been the first to try to implement unit tests on legacy components (attained 65% coverage on simple components)
+* Have been the first to try to implement unit tests on legacy components (reached 65% coverage on simple components)
 * Refactored some basic libraries with dependency injection